Prescribed-Time Distributed Generalized Nash Equilibrium Seeking: Numerical Simulations

 We note that the pairwise coupling terms $\|\mathbf{x}_i - \mathbf{x}_j\|^2$ in the cost function prevent this problem from being formulated as an aggregative game, since each agent requires individual neighbor positions rather than a scalar aggregate.
 Consequently, algorithms designed for aggregative games, such as~\cite{guo_distributed_2025}, are not applicable to this scenario.

-The algorithm is executed with a prescribed time $T=0.5$~s.
-The integration is performed using MATLAB's built-in \textit{ode15s} function.
+The algorithm is executed with a prescribed time $T=1$~s.
+Sensors are initialized at the origin with dual estimates $\lambda_i(0) \sim \mathcal{U}[0.05, 0.15]$, the power budget is $P_{\text{total}} = N R_{max}^2 = 2000$, and the regularization parameter is $\bar{\varepsilon} = 10^{-10}$.
+The integration uses MATLAB's built-in \textit{ode15s} with an analytical Jacobian (\texttt{RelTol} $10^{-9}$, \texttt{AbsTol} $10^{-11}$, \texttt{MaxStep} $0.1$).
 The results are compared against a centralized prescribed-time solver implementing~\eqref{eq:centralized_GD} with the same $T$.
-Wall-clock computation times on a standard desktop are $1.02$~s for the centralized solver and $0.33$~s per agent for the distributed algorithm.
-In a parallel implementation with dedicated hardware per agent, the distributed wall-clock time is well within the $T=0.5$~s sampling window, whereas the centralized solver exceeds it.
+Wall-clock computation times on a standard desktop are $1.15$~s for the centralized solver and $0.66$~s per agent for the distributed algorithm.
+In a parallel implementation with dedicated hardware per agent, the distributed wall-clock time is well within the $T=1$~s sampling window, whereas the centralized solver exceeds it.

 Figure~\ref{fig:sensor_convergence} compares the norm of the stationarity residual $\|\bS(\mathbf{z})\|$.
-The centralized solver (blue) and the proposed PT-DGNE algorithm (red) both drive the residual to near machine precision ($< 10^{-8}$) at $t=T$, with the distributed algorithm achieving comparable accuracy.
+Both the centralized solver and the proposed PT-DGNE algorithm drive the residual below $10^{-8}$ at $t=T$.
 The vertical drop on the log-scale plot confirms that the optimization process effectively terminates at the prescribed deadline, providing a mathematically exact solution for the control loop.

 Figure~\ref{fig:sensor_deployment} illustrates the final configuration at $t=T$.
 The tension is visually evident: sensors (blue) attempt to reach their targets (red) but are constrained by the power budget (dashed line).
 The agents automatically distribute themselves along the active constraint boundary.
 The shared constraint $g(\mathbf{x})$ is maintained throughout $[0,T)$ and becomes active exactly at the deadline without violation, as certified by the $S_3$ block of the stationarity residual converging to zero in Fig.~\ref{fig:sensor_convergence}.
+Convergence to a v-GNE further requires the per-agent multipliers to agree; the dual-consensus layer drives the maximum disagreement $\max_{i,j}\|\lambda_i - \lambda_j\|$ to machine precision by the deadline, so all sensors recover the common shadow price $\lambda^* \approx 0.18$ for the power budget, in tandem with the stationarity convergence of Fig.~\ref{fig:sensor_convergence}.